Services to protect vulnerable children in large parts of the country are seeing a dramatic ‘unfunded’ spike in demand, new analysis shows.

 At the same time, the number of young people subject to a child protection plan, which is put in place for those at serious risk of physical, sexual, or emotional abuse, or neglect, has more than doubled, th 24,652 plans put in place.
 This is in contrast to 12,181 in 2006 – a 102% rise in a decade.

 Services for vulnerable children are funded through councils’ core grants, with county authorities already receiving £292 less per head than the average council in London.
 This disparity in funding allocations comes on top of the estimated nation-wide funding gap by 2020 of £2bn for children’s social care services.
 CCN argues demand and funding pressures facing children’s social services should be given equal billing to the well-documented pressures in adult social care, otherwise the government is ‘sleepwalking’ into another funding crisis for vulnerable people.
-Current growing pressures are not recognised in existing funding formula, meaning funding is failing to keep pace with the spike in demand.
+Current growing pressures are not recognised in the existing funding formula, meaning funding is failing to keep pace with the spike in demand.

 The government’s review of the way local government is funded could go a long way to solving financial issues.
 If county authorities were funded fairly and based on demand for services, then they would be in a far better position to cope with increased demand and improve outcomes for young people.